robenkleene/design-references/houdini/houdini.md

 - right-click "Show Node Information..." is similar to middle-click and hold.

+## Tips

+- If an object keeps vanishing, try hitting `a` ("Home on Geometry") on the keyboard.
+- If you can't orbit or pan (and right-click brings up a menu), you probably have "Show Handle" (`↩`) on, switch it off with `esc` ("View").
+These options are in the left sidebar.

 ## Window Management

 Splits can also be accessed by clicking the disclosure arrow to the top right above the viewport (next to the white box to maximize).